 In return, we offer a complimentary place on the course.
 This is also a great opportunity for you to position yourself as a research-led school.
 Contact firstname.lastname@example.org to find out more.

 ResourceView detailsLearn how to make the most of the time you spend helping children to engage with reading.
-ResourceView detailsCelebrate reading and inspire children with our themed book lists, created for children taking part in the Young Readers Programme and suitable for children aged from five to 13...
+ResourceView detailsCelebrate reading and inspire children with our themed book lists, suitable for children aged from five to 13 years and upwards.